futuretap/FTLocationSimulator/README.md

 1. Add the FTLocationSimulator directory to your project

-2. Add -licucore to "Other Linker flags" in the project/target settings (this is needed for RegExKitLite)
+2. Add `-licucore` to "Other Linker flags" in the project/target settings (this is needed for RegExKitLite)

-3. `#ifdef` all `CMLocationManager` occurences like the following:
+3. `#ifdef` all occurences of "`CLLocationManager`"  like the following:

 		#ifdef FAKE_CORE_LOCATION
-			[FTLocationSimulator sharedInstance].mapView = self.map;
-			[FTLocationSimulator sharedInstance].delegate = self;
-			[[FTLocationSimulator sharedInstance] startUpdatingLocation];
+		    self.locationManager = [[[FTLocationSimulator alloc] init] autorelease];
 		#else
 		    self.locationManager = [[[CLLocationManager alloc] init] autorelease];
-		    self.locationManager.delegate = self;
-  			[self.locationManager startUpdatingLocation];
 		#endif

+   Only the alloc/init call has to be ifdef'ed.
+All further occurences of your locationManager object don't need to be changed since `FTLocationSimulator` uses the same interface as `CLLocationManager`.

 4. `#include "FTLocationSimulator.h"` where necessary.

-5. Set the `mapView` and `delegate` properties as shown above.

-6. If you're using MapKit, put the following into your `MKMapViewDelegate`:
+5. If you're using MapKit, set the `mapView` property with your `MKMapView` and set it to nil if you're done with the map.
+Then, put the following into your `MKMapViewDelegate`:

 		- (MKAnnotationView *)mapView:(MKMapView *)mapView viewForAnnotation:(id <MKAnnotation>)annotation {
 			if ([annotation isMemberOfClass:[MKUserLocation class]]) {
 		#ifdef FAKE_CORE_LOCATION
-				return [[FTLocationSimulator sharedInstance] fakeUserLocationView];
+				return self.locationManager.fakeUserLocationView;
 		#else
 				return nil;
 		#endif